GaryMcHugh/Data-Representation-and-Querying-API-3rd-Year/README.md

 ```

 ## Updating a car park
 As Galway city grows they may need to add more car parking spaces to a car park.
-This could be achieved by adding a new floor to a multistorey car park or by a surface car park aquiring more space.
+This could be achieved by adding a new floor to a multistorey car park or by a surface car park acquiring more space.
 For this reason we need to be able to update car parks

 You can update a car park from the list of car parks in Galway city using the PUT method at the following URL:
 *http://galwaycarparks.ie/update/[ObjectID]/[variable[?]]*